-As famed chef, restaurateur and Food Channel host Andrew Zimmern always says, “If it looks good, eat it”.
+As famed chef, restaurateur, and Food Channel host Andrew Zimmern always says, “If it looks good, eat it”.
 First a brief primer on macros and macro counting.
-Someone who says they are ‘on macros’ or ‘counting macros’ is essentially targeting a daily goal of protein, carbohydrates and fat that they must consume.
+Someone who says they are ‘on macros’ or ‘counting macros’ is essentially targeting a daily goal of protein, carbohydrates, and fat that they must consume.
 The adage of ‘if it fits your macros’ is derived from the innate flexibility that is macro counting.
 If it fits your macros essentially means that you are budgeting your meals across your three macronutrients.
 Most individuals that count macros usually save some of that budget for savory and sweet dishes.
 These dishes serve as a daily reward and speak to the power of the sustainability of the ‘if it fits your macros’ lifestyle as well as the flexibility of the ‘if it fits your macros’ lifestyle.

-Case in point, last night, before my nightly binge of House episodes I checked my food app and noticed I had roughly 30 grams of carbs, 8 grams of fat and 4 grams of protein left to eat.
-I ran through the pantheon of snacks I could possibly squeeze into these numbers and my brain popped up with none other than half a slice of Trader Joe’s Pumpkin Pie (It was pi day last week and they were on sale).
+Case in point, last night, before my nightly binge of House episodes I checked my food app and noticed I had roughly 30 grams of carbs, 8 grams of fat, and 4 grams of protein left to eat.
+I ran through the pantheon of snacks I could possibly squeeze into these numbers and my brain popped up with none other than half a slice of Trader Joe’s Pumpkin Pie (It was a pi day last week and they were on sale).
 I quietly whispered, “if it fits your macros” and then enjoyed my final treat of the day.

 This is a prime example of ‘if it fits your macros’

 What Doesn’t Constitute: If It Fits Your Macros

 As I mentioned earlier if it fits your macros is essentially a daily budget.
 The same way one would budget their monthly expenses based on income is the same way one would budget their macros across their daily eating expenditure in order to ensure if it fits your macros.